BrightspaceUI/offscreen/README.md

 The **vui-offscreen** library provides a Less mixin and CSS for positioning elements off the screen.
 Off-screen elements are valuable from an accessibility perspective when you wish to have elements which are only visible to screen readers.
 For more information, read [WebAIM's article on Invisible Content](http://webaim.org/techniques/css/invisiblecontent/).

+For further information on this component and other VUI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).

 #### Coding styles
 See the [VUI Best Practices & Style Guide](https://github.com/Brightspace/valence-ui-docs/wiki/Best-Practices-&-Style-Guide) for information on VUI naming conventions, plus information about the [EditorConfig](http://editorconfig.org) rules used in this repo.